elementary/website/docs/human-interface-guidelines.md

 	<img title="Calendar icon" class="hig-icon" src="/images/docs/human-interface-guidelines/icons/64/office-calendar.svg" alt="Calendar icon">
 </div>

 Colors do have their connotations, so be cognisant of this when picking them.
-For instance: red is usually associated with error or "danger" and orange with warnings.
+For instance: Red is usually associated with error or "danger" and orange with warnings.
 But you can use these color connotations to help convey your icon's meaning, such as green for "go".

 ## Symbolic Icons {#symbolic-icons}